rushil-ambati/track-driver-ai/docs/docs.md

 ## Client Discussion

-In order to determine the objectives of the system, I considered the needs of a client for the system - one of the principal engineers at FiveAI.
+To determine the objectives of the system, I considered the needs of a client for the system - one of the principal engineers at FiveAI.
 I asked them which features they would like to be implemented in my AV and Trainer system.

-The results of the exchange has been summarised in the table below, along with a priority label column.
+The results of the exchange is summarised in the table below, along with a priority label column.